IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 Ahimsa is the highest truth, and Ahimsa is the greatest teaching.”[<a href="https://sacred-texts.com/hin/mbs/mbs13117.htm" target="_blank">13.117.37–38</a>]

 ― <a href="https://en.wikipedia.org/wiki/Mahabharata" target="_blank">Mahābhārata</a>

->“And so it would seem that the **denial of the reality of time** is not so very paradoxical after all.
-It was called paradoxical because it seemed to contradict our experience so violently-to compel us to treat so much as illusion which appears *prima facie* to give knowledge of reality.
-But we now see that our experience of time-centring as it does about the specious present-would be no less illusory if there were a real time in which the realities we experience existed.
-The specious present of our observations-varying as it does from you to me-cannot correspond to the present of the events, observed.
-And consequently the past and future of our observations could not correspond to the past and future of the events observed.
-On either hypothesis-whether we take time as real or as unreal-everything is observed in a specious present, but nothing, not even the observations themselves, can ever be in a specious present.
-And in that case I do not see that we treat experience as much more illusory when we say that nothing is ever in a present at all, than when we say that everything passes through some entirely different present.”[From the <a href="https://en.wikipedia.org/wiki/The_Unreality_of_Time" target="_blank">The Unreality of Time</a> (1908) paper.]

-― <a href="https://en.wikipedia.org/wiki/J._M._E._McTaggart" target="_blank">J. M. E. McTaggart</a>

 >“Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”